ycbencheng/rails_demo/README.md

 This is to show case my skills and experience as a developer.
 I created this project with Ruby on Rails 6 and using Slim to display data on the front end.
 Due to the time contraint, I'm able to complete the objectives below with minimal tests.

 The project represent a mock marketplace allowing users to create widgets to buy and sell.

-Here is the link to the requirement (https://drive.google.com/file/d/1TNslZl23uK96vOUWE07UShTmWI_Ix8Hb/view?usp=sharing).
+Link to the requirement https://drive.google.com/file/d/1TNslZl23uK96vOUWE07UShTmWI_Ix8Hb/view?usp=sharing

+Link to the project management board https://www.notion.so/ycbencheng/Citybase-s-Assignment-eee850ef042a4a269f4a733047f95c7d

 ## Objectives